railsuser2014/openobject-doc-book-en/5/5_14_Stock/5_14_Stock_illustration.rst

    single: stock; inventory operation
    single: stock; stock check

-In Open ERP, with its double-entry stock management, you would use stock moves for this inventory operation.
+In OpenERP, with its double-entry stock management, you would use stock moves for this inventory operation.
 That helps you manage your stock traceability.
-If there are 26 bicycles in real stock but Open ERP shows 28 in the system.
-You then have to reduce the number in Open ERP to 26.
+Suppose there are 26 bicycles in real stock but OpenERP shows 28 in the system.
+You then have to reduce the number in OpenERP to 26.
 This reduction of 2 units is considered as a loss or destruction of products and the correction is carried out as in the following operation:

-.. table:: Inventory operation to adjust stock
+.. table:: Inventory Operation to Adjust Stock

    ================================================== =============
    Location                                           Products